-That said, your buying decision comes down to whether you need a full-fledged Windows PC, or can do with the simplicity of a Chromebook.
+That said, when shopping for the best laptops under $500, your buying decision comes down to whether you need a full-fledged Windows PC, or can do with the simplicity of a Chromebook.
 A Windows 10-based machine will suffice if you have apps you depend on, such as Microsoft Office suite apps, or Adobe for media creation.

 On the other hand, Chrome OS machines can run the Android versions of these apps with Google Play emulation, but they offer the very basic when it comes to features.
 In our best laptops under 500 list we’ve covered the best machines you can buy for the price.

 Chromebooks will be the best if you mostly use the Chrome browser, and are interested in a system that can take care of itself.
 With a Chromebook, you may never need an antivirus, software updates are automatic, though, they are mostly online-dependent, as offline modes are still not widely available.